varalakshmi-g/linux-interview-practice/README.md

 Ans: To update the package list and upgrade installed packages, you can use commands like sudo apt update and sudo apt upgrade on Debian-based systems or sudo dnf update on RHEL systems.

+11. How do you use remote access tools like SSH to connect to and manage Linux servers?

+Ans:To connect to a remote server via SSH, use ssh username@server_ip.
+Enter the password when prompted.
+Use scp to securely copy files between local and remote machines.

 12. How do you navigate the Linux file system using the command line?

+Ans: To list files in the current directory, we have to use the command "ls".
+To change directories, use "cd directory_name".For creating new directory, use "mkdir directory_name" and finally to remove a directory, use "rmdir directory_name"

-13. Explain how to list files, change directories, and create/remove directories?
+14. Explain how to list files, change directories, and create/remove directories?

+Ans: To change directories, use "cd directory_name".For creating new directory, use "mkdir directory_name" and finally to remove a directory, use "rmdir directory_name".

-14. How do you create, edit, and manipulate files in Linux using the terminal?
+16. How do you create, edit, and manipulate files in Linux using the terminal?

+Ans: To create a new empty file, use touch filename.
+To view the content of a file, use cat filename.
+To add content to a file, use echo "content" >> filename.
+To edit a file, use nano filename.

-15. What is package management in Linux, and how do you use it to install, update, and remove software?
+17. What is package management in Linux, and how do you use it to install, update, and remove software?

+Ans: Package management is the process of installing, updating, and removing software packages.
+Different distributions use different package managers, such as apt (Debian-based), dnf (Fedora/RHEL), and pacman (Arch Linux).
+To install software, use sudo apt install package_name.
+To update packages, use sudo apt update and sudo apt upgrade.

-16. How do we manage users and groups in Linux, including adding, modifying, and deleting them?
+18. How do we manage users and groups in Linux, including adding, modifying, and deleting them?

+Ans:User management commands include useradd to add a new user, usermod to modify user properties, and userdel to delete a user.
+To manage groups, use groupadd to add a new group, groupmod to modify group properties, and groupdel to delete a group.

-17. How do you manage network settings and configurations in Linux?
+19. How do you manage network settings and configurations in Linux?

+Ans: Network configurations are typically managed in /etc/network/interfaces or via tools like nmcli or nmtui.
+Use ifconfig or ip commands to manage network interfaces.

-18. What is the Linux firewall, and how do we configure it to control network traffic?
+20. What is the Linux firewall, and how do we configure it to control network traffic?

-19. How do you use remote access tools like SSH to connect to and manage Linux servers?
+Ans: The Linux firewall is managed by iptables or firewalld (depending on the distribution).
+Use iptables commands to configure rules (e.g., iptables -A INPUT -p tcp --dport 80 -j ACCEPT).